We will always treat your information with the utmost care and respect.

 6.5 Objection to processing

-You have the right to object to processing where lawful basis is that it is in our legitimate interests, but please note that we may still process your personal data where there are other relevant lawful bases or where we have compelling grounds to continue processing your personal data in our interests which are not overridden by your rights, interests or freedoms;
+You have the right to object to processing where lawful basis is that it is in our legitimate interests.
+Furthermore you have the right to withdraw consent in the event we are processing your personal data on the basis of your consent.
+However, please note that we may still process your personal data where there are other relevant lawful bases or where we have compelling grounds to continue processing your personal data in our interests which are not overridden by your rights, interests or freedoms;

 You also have the right to object to direct marketing, which can be done by opting-out of direct marketing either via your Account settings or by opting out via the communication itself.
 You also have a right to object to any profiling to the extent that it relates to direct marketing only.